-Taking photos and video of the show is not only permitted, but encouraged.
+Taking photos and videos of the show is not only permitted, but encouraged.
 Below you’ll find a few of our favorite images from our evening with NATALIE.

-The story is told in a mix of German an Italian, but that did not detract from our enjoyment or ability to understand its essence.
-The show runs approximately 20 minutes.
-Since it takes place in the open-air of the courtyard it’s wise to bundle up.
+The story is told in a mix of German and Italian, but that did not detract from our enjoyment or ability to understand its essence.
+The show runs for approximately 20 minutes.
+Since it takes place in the open air of the courtyard it’s wise to bundle up.

 In 1551, Soliman, a magnificent Asian bull, was on the last leg of his long journey from Portugal to Vienna.
 A gift from King John III of Portugal to his nephew, Archduke Maximilian of Austria, Soliman required rest before continuing his trek through the Alps to his new home in the north.

 Brixen welcomed the elephant with open arms.
 Arriving in the village just before Christmas, an innkeeper provided a home for the young bull for 14 days.
 The inn where Soliman stayed still stands and welcomes guests to this day.
 Appropriately named Hotel Elephant, a centuries-old fresco on the oldest part of the hotel’s facade continues to tell the tale of what was certainly an exotic and magical creature to the residents of Brixen at the time.

 When to Visit Brixen’s Christmas Market in 2023